johnalison/obsidian-notes/Journal/24 September 2024 Tuesday.md

 - Trying to run on the skims...**3m31.086s**. !
 Doing SvB and top reco
 - With 3b data this is .... infinite!
 Fails to run!
 - Update plots and slides comparing synthetic vs data
-- Testing declustering time with fourTag data on **cmslpc340**.... had to turn off ttbar subtraction.
+- Testing declustering time with fourTag data on **cmslpc340**.... had to turn off ttbar subtraction... crashed b/c memory